vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

 **Result**

 After you see confirmation that the upgrade has completed successfully, the upgraded appliance initializes.
-When the upgraded appliance has initialized, you can access its Getting Started page at http://<i>new_appliance_address</i>.
+When the upgraded appliance has initialized, you can access its appliance welcome page at http://<i>new_appliance_address</i>.

 **What to Do Next**

-- Click **Go to the vSphere Integrated Containers Management Portal** in the Getting Started page, and use vCenter Server Single Sign-On credentials to log in.
+- Click **Go to the vSphere Integrated Containers Management Portal** in the appliance welcome page, and use vCenter Server Single Sign-On credentials to log in.

   - In the **Home** tab of the vSphere Integrated Containers Management Portal, check that all existing applications, containers, networks, volumes, and virtual container hosts have migrated successfully.
   - In the **Administration** tab, check that projects, registries, repositories, and replication configurations have migrated successfully.